-Our proposals for a new Integrated Care Centre, which should open at the end of 2016, form part of the wider Hull 2020 transformational programme and the City Plan.
+Our proposals for a new Integrated Care Centre, which should open in 2018, form part of the wider Hull 2020 transformational programme and the City Plan.
 Click here to find out more about Hull 2020

 Over the last year the CCG has spoken to people across Hull about their own health condition, the services they access, their experiences of local health care and the kind of care and support they want to help them get back to independent living.

 The new Integrated Care Centre aims to reduce avoidable emergency hospital admissions and to shorten the time spent in hospital for people who do need to be admitted.
 It will also address significant gaps in service, such as local access to assessment and diagnostic services.